james-nesbitt/boch/docs/ARCHITECTURE.md

 control : a straight forward implement command script flow : a more abstracted execution, heavily hook dependent (so easily expanded)

 libraries/     <-- the core libraries command/     <-- command handler libraries with commands/{command} components
                 * commands are library components, so you can add a /commands folder to any library, including your project docker/      <-- docker implementations, low level docker function handlers flow/        <-- flow handlers, really just lots of hooks hooks/       <-- the hooks library with functions for running hooks help/        <-- a library with functions for getting help settings/    <-- a library for configuring the toolset, and for making a default config

-  wwwserver/ <-- a custom library that is includes settings related to our custom docker builds
+  www-cnpm-jn/ <-- a custom library that is includes settings related to our custom docker builds

 === Project folder architecture ==

 Your project folder is a place to put custom settings for your project, and where you can add custom hooks, libraries and commands.
 It is also where certain libraries like to keep information on containers created etc.

 * You don't need to create this folder, you can have it created for you:
-  $/> manage/flow init --name {some_name} --wwwserver
+  $/> manage/flow init --name {some_name} --libraries www-cnpm-jn

 Layout: